 where H and T are the system’s enthalpy and temperature respectively at state 1 and 2.
-When the system is simulated at equilibrium conditions with zero pressure then its enthalpy would be equal to the internal energy which is the sum of the potential and kinetic energies.
+When the system is simulated at equilibrium conditions with zero pressure, then its enthalpy would be equal to the internal energy which is the sum of the potential and kinetic energies.

 The formation energy per atom is determined by the equation 6